 The complexity of the transformations involved in the translation stage is usually high (automata requiring several million states), so that modularity is of utmost importance.
-One designs small transducers that only deal with one phenomenon and then composes the transformations (i. e., uses the output of the first transformation as the input of a second transformation) to obtain the final result.
+One designs small transducers that only deal with one phenomenon at a time and then composes the transformations (i. e., uses the output of the first transformation as the input of a second transformation) to obtain the final result.
 However, this approach is usually inefficient because many intermediate results are computed.
 By composing the transducers we can avoid these intermediate results.
 Moreover, the analysis of a single transducer is usually simpler than the analysis of a series of transducers.
-For example, an important problem in natural language processing is finding the most likely path (i. e., the path that generates the highest probability) outputting a given parse tree.
+For example, an important problem in natural language processing is finding the most likely path (i. e., the path that generates the highest probability) that outputs a given parse tree.
 This problem is very difficult for compositions of transformations, so that composing the transducers that compute the transformations helps to reduce the complexity.

-Since tree series transducers generalize tree transducers [26, 25, 9] by adding a cost component, we obtain top-down tree series transducers [21, 10, 15], where the input tree is processed from the root towards the leaves, and bottom-up tree series transducers [10, 15], where the input is processed from the leaves towards the root.
+Since tree series transducers generalize tree transducers [26, 24, 25, 9] by adding a cost component, we obtain top-down tree series transducers [20, 10, 14], where the input tree is processed from the root toward the leaves, and bottom-up tree series transducers [10, 14], where the input is processed from the leaves toward the root.
 In this paper, we deal with compositions of the transformations computed by both types of tree series transducers.
 Moreover, four notions of substitution on tree series are known.
-These are pure IO-substitution [6, 10], o-IO-substitution [15], [IO]-substitution [7], and OI-substitution [5, 21].
+These are pure IO-substitution [6, 10], o-IO-substitution [14], [IO]-substitution [7], and OI-substitution [5, 20].
 Here we deal with pure IO-substitution, since it seems to be the most appropriate choice for bottom-up tree series transducers (for top-down tree series transducers the choice of substitution is irrelevant).

-Roughly speaking, a (bottom-up or top-down) tree series transducer is a (bottom-up or topdown) tree transducer [26, 25] in which the transitions carry a weight; a weight is an element of some semiring [18, 16].
+Roughly speaking, a (bottom-up or top-down) tree series transducer is a (bottom-up or top-down) tree transducer [26, 24] in which the transitions carry a weight; a weight is an element of some semiring [17, 15].
 The rewrite semantics works as follows.
 Along a successful computation on some input tree, the weights of the involved transitions are combined by means of the semiring multiplication; if there is more than one successful computation for some pair of input and output trees, then the weights of these computations are combined by means of the semiring addition.

 In the unweighted case, bottom-up tree transformations are closed under left-composition with linear bottom-up tree transformations [9, Theorem 4.5] and right-composition with deterministic bottom-up tree transformations [9, Theorem 4.6] (see also [1, Theorem 6]).
 In this paper we try to extend these results to bottom-up tree series transformations.
-The first result was already generalized to bottom-up tree series transformations [21, 10].
-Essentially the authors obtain that, for arbitrary commutative and complete semirings [18], bottom-up tree series transformations are closed under left-composition with nondeleting, linear bottom-up tree series transformations.
-We generalize this further by showing that the mentioned class of bottom-up tree series transformations.
-The construction required to show this statement is mostly standard (i. e., the transitions of the linear transducer are translated with the help of the second transducer) with one notable exception.
+The first result was already generalized to bottom-up tree series transformations [20, 10].
+Essentially the authors obtain that, for arbitrary commutative and complete semirings [17], bottom-up tree series transformations.
+We generalize this further by showing that the mentioned class of bottom-up tree series transformations is even closed under left-composition with linear bottom-up tree series transformations.